Today we’re taking a look at Become a Front-End Developer.

 Therefore, it will prepare your mind for the dizzying amounts of coding you’ll be doing throughout your career.

-In addition, there are nearly 40 illustrations and over 20 quizzes.
+In addition, there are 19 illustrations and 8 quizzes.

 The next course in the track is a more practical continuation of the first course –– but now you’ll have a chance to really get your hands dirty with the code.